This section doesn’t currently include any content. Add content to this section using the sidebar.

 Breast Density and Screening

-There is currently a raging controversy about whether or not to report breast density.
-Breast density refers to how dense the breasts look on an X-ray or mammogram, not how they feel.
-Women whose breasts appear dense on mammography are more likely to go on to have breast cancer, and their breast cancers are less likely to be picked up on mammography.
-Ultrasound or MRI may be better tools to pick up breast cancer in women with dense breasts.
-However, MRIs are expensive and time-consuming and are not suitable for population screening.
-The debate continues, but in New South Wales, breast density is not reported ….
-Yet.
+Breast density refers to how dense the breasts appear on a mammogram, not how they feel.
+Women with dense breasts may be at a higher risk for breast cancer, and their cancers are less likely to be detected on mammography.
+While Contrast enhanced Mammogram or MRI may be better tools for detecting breast cancer in women with dense breasts, MRIs are expensive and time-consuming, making them unsuitable for population screening.

 What Should You Do?

-If you're a woman between 50 to 74 years old, make sure you're scheduling regular mammograms every two years through Breast Screen on 132050 or book online.
+If you’re a woman aged 50 to 74, ensure you schedule regular mammograms every two years through Breast Screen by calling 132050 or booking online.

-If you have any concerns or symptoms, make an appointment with your GP for an examination, which may lead to imaging and onto biopsy if necessary.
-Remember that your GP is there with you every step of the way.
+If you have any concerns or symptoms, make an appointment with your GP for an examination, which may lead to imaging and possibly a biopsy if necessary.
+Remember that your GP is there to support you every step of the way.

 In conclusion, breast cancer screening is a crucial aspect of women's health in Australia.
 By understanding the screening process and your individual risk factors, you can take control of your health and increase your chances of early detection and successful treatment.